bboksa/RT-Jasper/README.md

 /etc/init.d/tomcat6 restart
 ```

-You should now be able to configure a RT Data Sources as well as define RTRIQL (= RT Rest Interface Query Language) queries.
+You should now be able to configure RT Data Sources as well as define RTRIQL (= RT Rest Interface Query Language) queries.

 ***